For years I've seen Orange & Ginger Beef offered on many Chinese restaurant menus and I finally decided just to go ahead and make my own.

-What's so easy about this BBQ beef recipe?
-It's basically a top sirloin beef steak that you pound to flatten, spread the orange-ginger filling ingredients over top and then roll up and tie into a roast.
+What makes this beef recipe so easy is that it's basically just a top sirloin beef steak that you pound to flatten, spread the orange-ginger filling ingredients over top and then roll up and tie into a roast.

 Not only do you fill this beef with powerful orange-ginger flavor but you also soak it briefly before cooking in an orange based marinade recipe for even more flavor.